Social Security Tax: Everything You Need to Know

 Workers who turned 66 in 2017 were allowed to earn as much as $3,740 a month before their birthday without putting their benefits at risk.
 This income limit increased from the 2016 level by 7.2 percent.
 During 2015 and 2016, workers who earned above this amount would lose $1 in benefits for every $3 earned.
 After reaching the full retirement age of 66, you can earn as much as you want without being docked benefits.

 If you need help with determining Social Security tax, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.